channor/OpenManage/README.md

 # OpenManage

-**OpenManage** is an open-source management application for companies, quickly developed with [Laravel](https://laravel.com/) and [Filament](https://filamentphp.com/).
-It provides tools for managing employees, contacts and absences, with more features planned in the future.
+**OpenManage** aims to provides tools for managing employees, contacts and absences, with more features planned in the future.

 ---

 ## Features

-- **Employee Management**: Create and manage employee profiles as a part of Person model.
-- **Absence Tracking**: Record and track vacations, sick leaves, and other absences.
-- **People Management**: Centralize and maintain company contacts.

----

-## PLANNED / TODO

-- [ ] Add inactivity at date column and logic to users.
-- [ ] Welcome email new users.
-- [ ] Create new user option with roles selection when creating person.
-- [ ] Add logic for absences where type `has_hours = true`.
+- **Person Management** 🟢 Developed: Handles common data of people a company interacts with, including customer contacts and employees.
+Basic functionality developed.
+More enhancements planned.
+- **Employment Management** 🟡 Proposed: Related to persons with the `employee` type.
+To be developed, not yet brainstormed or planned out.
+- **Absence Management** 🟢 Developed (Improvements Ongoing): Manages and tracks employee absences, allowing employees to request specific absence types.
+- **Procedures** 🟡 Proposed: Implements procedures and routines within the company.
+Not yet planned out.

 ---